Skip to Content

 Amazon Rating: 4.4/5

-Christine Bölz, a seventeen-year-old domestic worker in a small German village, dreams of a world beyond her station, especially with Isaac Bauerman, the son of the wealthy Jewish family she works for.
+Christine Bolz is a seventeen-year-old domestic worker in Nazi Germany.
+She dreams of a future with Isaac Bauerman, the Jewish boy she loves.

 White Rose, Black Forest